 In-depth data analyses enable past safety achievements to be understood and also allow target reductions in fatalities and injuries to be estimated on the basis of measured and expected trends.
-It is critical that these estimates are not simple forward projections of past reduction rates but are based on a comprehensive understanding of all the underpinning trends likely to impact on system safety (OECD, 2008).
+It is critical that these estimates are not simple forward projections of past

 Reliability and quality of data is a key issue, when developing road safety interventions.
-The scope for further efforts to link police collision reports to hospital data records to improve data quality and consistency, especially regarding serious injury crashes is being addressed at EU and national levels.
+Even in good practice countries, there is scope for further efforts to link police collision reports to hospital data records to improve data quality and consistency, especially regarding serious injury crashes.
 Data quality and effective analysis are fundamental to building risk awareness and intervention effectiveness (OECD, 2008).

-5.1 Safety performance indicators
+5.1.
+Safety performance indicators